eyz/ci-test/README.md

 6. Add request logging
 7. Update this root README.md
 8. **Add your service to the workflow**: Update the `SERVICES` environment variable in `.github/workflows/build-matrix.yml`
+9. **Dependabot will automatically detect**: New package manager files and start monitoring dependencies

 ### Adding New Services